mavlink/MAVSDK-docs/en/README.md

 The main features provided by the simple core API are (in all programing languages):

-* Connect to and manage up to 255 vehicles via a UDP network connection (serial and TCP connections are not yet implemented).
+* Connect to and manage up to 255 vehicles via a TCP, UDP or serial connection.
 * Get information about vehicles (vendor, software versions, product versions etc.)
 * Get vehicle telemetry and state information (e.g. battery, GPS, RC connection, flight mode etc.) and set telemetry update rates.
 * Send commands to arm, disarm, kill, takeoff, land and return to launch.
 * Create and manage missions.
+* Control a camera and gimbal both inside and outside of missions.
 * Send commands to directly control vehicle movement.

 See the [FAQ](getting_started/faq.md) for answers to common questions about the library.